dan-schel/train-disruptions/docs/database/querying-the-database.md

 Note that we've imported both `CRAYONS` and `Crayon`.

 - `CRAYONS` is a constant passed to the `db` object to tell it which table to query.
-- `Crayon` is the regular Typescript class we'll to persist/retrieve objects of.
+- `Crayon` is the regular Typescript class we'll be persisting/retrieving objects of.

 (A guide on creating your own database models can be found [here](/docs/database/creating-a-new-database-model.md).)